Capitolias: Bishopric

-A Peter who was martyred under Muslim rule is given by Le Quien and Gams as a bishop of Capitolias, but other sources describe him as a priest, not a bishop.
+Peter, who was martyred under Muslim rule, is given by Le Quien and Gams as a bishop of Capitolias, but other sources describe him as a priest, not a bishop.

 In the 12th century the see was an independent archbishopric, as appears from a Notitia Episcopatuum of that time.
 No longer a residential bishopric, Capitolias is today listed by the Catholic Church as a titular see.